kaixinrongzi/SaintGeorgeClassify/reports/report.md

 These strategies helped reduce overfitting across all models.
 As a result, test performance improved: **all models now exceed 58% accuracy**, with the Vision Transformer reaching approximately 67% accuracy.

 ### Training Time Consumption
 Given limited compute and a tight timeline, I balanced model quality with training efficiency.
-Training multiple deep architectures (`ResNet`, `EfficientNet`, `VisionTransformer`) can be slow, so I ran the three trainings concurrently using **multithreading** to observe their behavior **in parallel**.
+Training multiple deep architectures (`ResNet`, `EfficientNet`, `ViT`) can be slow, so I ran the three trainings concurrently using **multithreading** to observe their behavior **in parallel**.
 This allowed rapid feedback on whether training was proceeding correctly and which models produced promising outputs, enabling quick identification of poor hyperparameter choices and providing a practical starting point for further tuning.

 ## Results
 ### Time Complexity
 - `ResNet` takes 2 minutes per epoch on average
 - `EfficientNet` takes slightly over 1 minutes per epoch on average
-- `VisionTransformer` takes 3 minutes per epoch on average Overall, `EfficientNet` is the most efficient network due to its smaller amount of parameters, `ResNet` ranks in the middle, and `VisionTransformer` takes the longest time to process due to is complexity nature.
+- `ViT` takes 3 minutes per epoch on average
+Overall, `EfficientNet` is the most efficient network due to its smaller amount of parameters, `ResNet` ranks in the middle, and `ViT` takes the longest time to process due to is complexity nature.

 ### Metrics
 #### Loss and Accuracy